shader-slang/spec/expressions.md

 Note:
 In the synthesis direction, a fresh type variable $\alpha$ is introduced, and the expression is checked against that type.
-The output context \ContextVarB of the checking step may include constraints on $\alpha$ introduced by checking the then} and else} expressions.
+The output context \ContextVarB of the checking step can include constraints on $\alpha$ introduced by checking the then} and else} expressions.